Apple Logo

 Apple Logo History

-The logo of the American company appeared immediately in the year of its foundation.
-The ideological inspirers are Steve Jobs and Ronald Wayne, who drew attention to a quote from Wordsworth.
-Therefore, the emblem consisted of a scene where Isaac Newton sits under a tree, and an apple hangs above it, which, according to legend, will fall on his head, and then a brilliant idea will visit the scientist.
+The logo of the American company appeared immediately in the year of its founding.
+Steve Jobs and Ronald Wayne, who took inspiration from a quote by Wordsworth, were the creative inspirations.
+Therefore, the emblem depicts a scene where Isaac Newton sits under a tree, and above him hangs an apple that, according to legend, will fall on his head, and then a brilliant idea will visit the scientist.

-Without bothering with work, Ronald Wayne combined two concepts: apple and development.
-He portrayed Newton, on which a ripe fruit was about to fall in the form of “unexpected enlightenment.”
-The drawing was accepted and approved as branding, but it contained too many unnecessary details that distracted attention from the central element.
+Without troubling himself with work, Ronald Wayne combined apple and enlightenment concepts.
+He depicted Newton, upon whom a ripe fruit in the form of “unexpected enlightenment” is about to fall.
+The drawing was accepted and approved as branding, but it contained too many unnecessary details that distracted from the central element.
 Therefore, several more options were subsequently proposed.

 What is Apple?

-Apple – is a globally renowned brand associated with online services and consumer electronics.
-It is owned by the eponymous company from the United States, founded by Steve Jobs and his colleagues.
+Apple is a globally recognized brand associated with online services and consumer electronics.
+It belongs to the eponymous company from the USA, founded by Steve Jobs and his colleagues.
 Apple is one of the largest suppliers of computers and mobile phones, including the iPhone.
-Its logo, featuring a bitten apple, is recognized by millions of users worldwide.
+Its logo, depicting a bitten apple, is recognized by millions of users worldwide.

 1976 – 1977